 as necessary for the special idiosyncrasies of triggers in

 PostgreSQL.
-For your trigger, you will need to write a
+For your two triggers, you will need to write two

-Submit your code and a script showing the function and trigger
+Submit your code and a script showing the functions and triggers

 In your script, include queries that demonstrate the trigger's